Most importantly we aim to have fun, hence it is a playshop rather than a workshop. Alcoholic beverages are permitted. BYOB.

 The slab method is ideal for creating plates, dishes, and container-type forms like mugs, cups, planters, and vases.
 We roll out the stoneware clay using a rolling pin on canvas mats to 1/4 inch thickness, cut, decorate, and form or assemble to the desired shape.
 Below are examples of pottery using the slab-building method.

-The pinch pot is another method to create forms with irregular edges or combined pieces to create sculptural forms.
-Starting with balls of stoneware clay, we press and gently pinch and shape the clay into spherical forms to make bowls, cups, planters, or decorative pieces like pumpkins, owls, or gargoyles!
-Below are examples of pottery using the pinch pot method.
+Pinch and coil pots are other methods to create forms with irregular edges or combined pieces to create sculptural forms.
+Starting with balls of stoneware clay, we press, gently pinch, or roll the clay into forms to make bowls, cups, planters, or decorative pieces like pumpkins, owls, or imaginary creatures!
+Below are examples of pottery using the pinch and coil methods.